russiantux/osolo_nodejs/index.md

 Osolo is a tool to remotely start minecraft servers.

-> made in node.js and socket.io.
+> lightweight, and easy to use. made in node.js and socket.io.

 [github page](https://github.com/russiantux/osolo_nodejs/){: .btn}